Tubbz-alt/pandemic-1/README.md

 2. Make sure Ruby is installed by running `ruby -v`.
 3. Install `pry` (if not installed yet) by running `gem install pry`.
 4. Once `pry` is installed, open it by typing `pry`.
 5. Start the game by initiating an object of class Game.
-See "Starting the game" below
+See "Starting the game" below.

 ### Starting the game